espressomd/espresso/doc/sphinx/introduction.rst

 language at the steering level.
-Apart from the ability to modify the simulation and system parameters at runtime, many simple tasks which are not computationally critical can be implemented at this level, without even touching the C++-kernel.
+Apart from the ability to modify the simulation and system parameters at runtime, many simple tasks which are not computationally critical can be implemented at this level, without even touching the C++ kernel.
 For example, simple problem-specific analysis routines can be implemented in this way and made to interact with the simulation core.
 Another example of the program's flexibility is the possibility to integrate system setup, simulation and analysis in one single control script. |es|